kheller18/data-structures-algorithms/questions/CSS.md

           <div class=”box”></div>
         ```
       + This declaration block will apply to all elements that have a class of box that is inside an element with an ID of the container.
 It’s worth noting that the `.box` element doesn’t have to be an immediate child: there could be another element wrapping `.box`, and the styles would still apply.
-    + `Child Combinator`: A selector that uses the child combinator is similar to a selector that uses a descendant combinator, except it only targets immediate child elements.
+    + `Child Combinator`: uses the child combinator is similar to a selector that uses a descendant combinator, except it only targets immediate child elements.
       + ```
           #container> .box {
             float: left;